-- FDA Emergency Use Authorizations for COVID-19 ☐ - FDA: Antibody Test Validation and Education Efforts 🖸
+- FDA Emergency Use Authorizations for COVID-19 - Insight into FDA's Revised Policy on Antibody Tests: Prioritizing Access and Accuracy

 CDC is conducting serologic surveillance

 CDC is looking at data from antibody tests to estimate the total number of people who have been infected with SARS-CoV-2 in the United States.
 CDC is also using antibody testing to learn more about how the body's immune system responds to the virus and to explore how the virus spreads among people exposed to it.
 The information CDC is looking at comes from many groups, including blood donors and household contacts of people who had symptoms and were diagnosed with COVID-19.